cortinah/hockeystick/cran-comments.md

 ## Test environments:

-* local macOS install, R 4.6.0
+* local macOS install, R 4.6.1
 * GitHub Actions: ubuntu-latest (oldrel-1, release, and devel), macOS-latest (release), windows-latest (release)

+## Internet connectivity
+Since version 0.9.0 fail gracefully if internet connections do not succeed Since version 0.7.2 tests for url-specific connectivity before initiating transfers to conform with CRAN rules.

 ## R CMD check results
 There were no ERRORs,  WARNINGs, or notes.